Colorado

 Consumer Price Index Rule

-Colorado’s Producer Responsibility Program for packaging and paper products requires CDPHE to adjust the de minimis small producer exemption based on the Bureau of Labor’s Consumer Price Index annually by July 1.
-The rule went into effect in 2023.
+Colorado’s Act requires CDPHE to adjust the de minimis small producer exemption based on the Bureau of Labor’s Consumer Price Index annually by July 1.

 Primary Regulations

-On December 7, 2023, CDPHE initiated the process of establishing producer responsibility regulations by releasing a first draft of the proposed rules.
-The Colorado Solid Hazardous Waste Commission approved the final rules on June 14, 2024.
+The Colorado Solid and Hazardous Waste Commission approved the final rules on June 14, 2024.

 Eco-modulation Regulations